merlins-labs/infrastructure/digitalocean/single-rpc/README.md

-# Digitalocean - rpc setup
+# Single Node RPC setup

 This examples creates a single droplet in Digitalocean that: